 This is a clothing store that presents breakfast fit for that Bible of yuppy hipsterdom (yes, it does exist), Monocle.
 They stock said magazine, serve breakfasts and lunches, and host a burger night on Thursdays.
 The coffee is excellent, and breakfasts from the surprisingly extensive menu are solidly good: eggs, toast, and particularly delicious sausages and bacon.

-My Bazaar, corner of Van Riebeeck and Loop Streets
+My Basaar, corner of Van Riebeeck and Loop Streets

 Recently opened, this small café serves breakfast and lunch.
 Breakfasts are plain, ordered from a short menu.
 Wonderfully creamy scrambled eggs come with toast and tomatoes.